DubbleA/yoxs/cppcode/src/monkey/parser/parser.md

 let <identifier> = <expression>;
 A let statement in Monkey consists of two changing parts: an identifier and an expression.
 In the example above x, y and add are identifiers.
 10, 15 and the function literal are expressions.

+10/16
+going to make the design decision to change: typedef Expression*(Parser::*prefixParseFn)();
+typedef Expression*(Parser::*infixParseFn)(Expression*);

+to

+using prefixParseFn = std::function<std::unique_ptr<Expression>(void)>;
+using infixParseFn = std::function<std::unique_ptr<Expression>(std::unique_ptr<Expression>)>;

+This is because I have gotten to the point in Scott Meyers Effective modern c++ book where he encourages "using alias declarations" over typedef for creating aliases.

+To briefly explain, my interpretation of his reasoning is the fact that 'using' syntax is more readable, and is consistent with template type aliasing.

+I am not entirely sure tbh, just kinda winging it if im being honest.